 3. From the resulting window, type in the username of the user that you wish to add to the group you just selected.
+(To enter multiple users, use a comma to separate each username.)

 4. Press <Enter>.

 Deleting a User from a Group